RhetTbull/osxphotos/README.rst

-     diff       Compare two Photos databases and print out differences docs       Open osxphotos documentation in your browser. dump       Print list of all photos & associated info from the Photos... export     Export photos from the Photos database. exportdb   Utilities for working with the osxphotos export database help       Print help; for help on commands: help <command>.
+     diff       Compare two Photos databases and print out differences docs       Open osxphotos documentation in your browser. dump       Print list of all photos & associated info from the Photos... exiftool   Run exiftool on previously exported files to update metadata. export     Export photos from the Photos database. exportdb   Utilities for working with the osxphotos export database help       Print help; for help on commands: help <command>.